 Students in grades 5-12 will be assigned lockers.
 Lockers are the property of Horizon and may be inspected by school staff at any time.
 Horizon does not assume responsibility for anything lost or taken from a locker.
-Cartoons, sayings or pictures which are offensive or inappropriate are not allowed.
+Cartoons, sayings or pictures which are counter to Horizon's Code of Conduct are not allowed on the inside of the locker.
+Only school-approved decorations are allowed on the outsides of lockers.
 Food items are not to be left in the lockers overnight.